teragrid/dgrid/README.md

 ### SemVer

-Dgrid uses [SemVer](http://semver.org/) to determine when and how the version changes.
+Teragrid uses [SemVer](http://semver.org/) to determine when and how the version changes.
 According to SemVer, anything in the public API can change at any time before version 1.1.0

-To provide some stability to Dgrid users in these 0.X.X days, the MINOR version is used to signal breaking changes across a subset of the total public API.
+To provide some stability to Teragrid users in these 0.X.X days, the MINOR version is used to signal breaking changes across a subset of the total public API.
 This subset includes all interfaces exposed to other processes (cli, rpc, p2p, etc.), as well as parts of the following packages: